openwisp/openwisp-controller/docs/user/subnet-division-rules.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 This rule triggers when a template flagged as *VPN-client*
-is assigned to a device configuration, but only if the following
+is assigned to a device configuration, but only if the
-conditions are true:

-- The VPN server associated with the template
+VPN server associated with the VPN-client template
-  uses the same subnet as the subnet division rule.
+uses the same subnet to which the subnet division rule
-- The VPN server is a **WireGuard** or **VXLAN over WireGuard** type.
+is assignated to.

 .. image:: https://raw.githubusercontent.com/openwisp/openwisp-controller/docs/docs/subnet-division-rule/subnet-division-rule.png
    :target: https://raw.githubusercontent.com/openwisp/openwisp-controller/docs/docs/subnet-division-rule/subnet-division-rule.png